Federal Way, Washington: Transportation

 Federal Way is served by Interstate 5 (I-5) via exits at 348th Street, 320th Street, and 272nd Street; and State Route 99 (SR 99), also known as the Pacific Highway.

 The Federal Way Transit Center, located on 23rd Ave S, opened in 2006 and is served by King County Metro, Pierce Transit, and Sound Transit Express buses.
 It includes a parking garage and is the terminus of the RapidRide A Line.
 The bus station was moved to a new location in March 2025 as part of preparations for the opening of a new Link light rail station at the transit center, which was renamed to Federal Way Downtown station.
-The Federal Way Link Extension began construction in 2020 and is scheduled to open in late 2025; it will extend light rail service south from the existing terminus at Angle Lake station in SeaTac.
+The Federal Way Link Extension began construction in 2020 and opened in December 2025; it extended light rail service south from the existing terminus at Angle Lake station in SeaTac.